MsMobileDev/MentalRouter/README.md

 ### Routing destination

 Create a routing destination for each screen and subscribe on `MSRoutingDestinationProtocol` protocol to pass it in `MSRouter` later.
 Create enum for each screen where each case will be a route to next screen.
 To pass the data use parameters of enum's case.
-For example, routing to `DetailView` in 'Example' project and passing UIColor will look like this:
+For example, routing to `DetailView` in [Example project](https://github.com/MsMobileDev/MSRouter/tree/development/Example) and passing UIColor will look like this:
 ```Swift
 enum DetailDestination: MSRoutingDestinationProtocol {
     case detailView(color: UIColor)